ikonomov/DiabloX/README.md

          * Sorcerer: 0 [10]
    * Monsters:
       * Health and damage has been increased by 50%.
-      * The number per dlvl has been increased by 50% with a maximum of 250 [200].
+      * Number per dlvl has been increased by 50% with a maximum of 250 [200].
       * The ilvl for item drops has been increased by 8 in nightmare and 16 in hell.
       * Black Deaths have been changed to reduce vitality instead of life by one point on successful hit.
-      * Diablo has more health, fastest hit recovery and resistance to Holy Bolt.
+      * Diablo has 100% more health, fastest hit recovery and resistance to Holy Bolt.
-      * Monsters have bonus points to health of 50/100 [1] single/multi player in Nightmare and 100/200 [3] in Hell difficulty.
+      * Monsters have bonus points to health of 100 [1] in Nightmare and 300 [3] in Hell difficulty for multi player and 1/2 of these bonus points for single player.
    * Shrines:
       * Fascinating, Ornate and Sacred reduce magic instead of mana by 10%.
       * Abandoned, Creepy, Eerie and Quiet increase attributes by 1 [2].
       * Hidden increases durability of items to a maximum of 250 [255].
    * Items:
       * The maximum ilvl for affixes of premium items sold by Griswold has been increased to 36 [30].
-      * Spectral Elixir: -1 to one attribute, +1 to all others [+3 to all attributes].
+      * Effects of drinking Spectral Elixir: -1 to one attribute, +1 to all others [+3 to all attributes].
       * Potions cost two times more gold.
       * Base armor values have been set to their maximum except:
          * Kite Shield: 12 [8-15]